Jhy9/Simple-substitution-cipher-solver/README.md

 Program should be functional now.
 The program does not currently have any UI.

+Adding own texts for testing may cause following error: "Exception in thread "main" java.lang.NullPointerException: Cannot invoke "java.util.ArrayList.iterator()" because "words" is null".
+If this happens, rebuild program with command "mvn package" and then try again.

 ## Quick user instructions
 1. Download and open folder in terminal
 2. (Optional) to add own texts for testing: